Have you ever paid the wrong person or sent money to the wrong account?

-Figures from payments firm VibePay last year suggested that around a quarter of people have accidentally misdirected a payment, with one in 10 having done so in the last year alone.
+Figures from payments firm VibePay suggest that around a quarter of people have accidentally misdirected a payment, with one in 10 having done so in the last year alone.

 And while the typical sums involved were not life-changing, at an average of £118, there are plenty of people making mistakes when moving much more significant sums.